chilipepperpixels/google-discord-stuff/README.md

 ## Calendar addition
 - Creates all-day events in Google Calendars on form submission.
 (From starting date to ending date)
 - Paste the content of  `onFormSubmitWithCalendar.js` into the editor.
+- Create a new .gs file in the project and paste the content of `auth.gs` into the editor.
+Press RUN and go through the steps in the pop-up window.
+(Same as before when you gave permissions upon project creation)
 - Continue with the [second step](#2-enable-trigger)

 ---